 Mint Mobile has a straightforward approach to buying phone service.
 If you have a good idea of how much data you need, you can save a lot with one of Mint's smaller data tiers.
 Mint's unlimited plan is a good fit for someone that needs a ton of data or doesn't know how much they'll need.
 Consumer Cellular is very straightforward with simple multi-line savings and five standard data plans to choose from.
 Consumer Cellular also keeps around talk and text only plans for those that want something simple.

 Mint Mobile vs. Consumer Cellular: You can start small

 Saving money isn't the only goal when it comes to choosing a phone plan.
-Dozens of other factors, from phone compatibility to network quality, can have a great impact on that decision.
+Dozens of other factors, from phone compatibility to network quality, can greatly impact that decision.
 As average mobile data usage continues to increase every year, your phone plan should enable you to get the most out of your device.
-Luckily both Mint Mobile and Consumer Cellular allow you to upgrade your plan at any time to meet your needs so you don't need to worry about buying too little data.
+Luckily both Mint Mobile and Consumer Cellular allow you to upgrade your plan at any time to meet your needs, so you don't need to worry about buying too little data.